cdozdil/OptiScaler/README.md

 > Also please check the  [***Optiscaler known issues***](#known-issues) at the end regarding **RTSS** compatibility

 > [!NOTE]
-> *[1] Regarding **XeSS**, since Unreal Engine plugin does not provide depth, replacing in-game XeSS breaks other upscalers, but you can still apply RCAS sharpening to XeSS to reduce blurry visuals (in short, if it's a UE game, in-game XeSS only works with XeSS in Opti overlay).
+> *[1] Regarding **XeSS**, since Unreal Engine plugin does not provide depth, replacing in-game XeSS breaks other upscalers, but you can still apply RCAS sharpening to XeSS to reduce blurry visuals (in short, if it's a UE game, in-game XeSS only works with XeSS in OptiScaler overlay).*
+>
+> *[2] Regarding **FSR4**, support added with recent nightly builds.
+Please check [compatibility list](https://github.com/cdozdil/OptiScaler/wiki/FSR4-Compatibility-List) for known supported games.*
+>
 Regarding **FSR inputs**, FSR 3.1 is the first version with a fully standardised, forward-looking API and should be fully supported.
 Since FSR2 and FSR3 support custom interfaces, game support will depend on the developers' implementation.
 With Unreal Engine games, you might need [ini tweaks](https://github.com/cdozdil/OptiScaler/wiki/Unreal-Engine-Tweaks) for FSR inputs.*

 ## How it works?